neelsoumya/python_machine_learning/clustering.md

   - **Complete linkage:** Maximum pairwise distance
   - **Average linkage:** Average pairwise distance

+### Important Concepts

+- **Metric**
+  The *metric* (or distance function or dissimilarity function) defines how you measure the distance between individual data points.
+Common choices include Euclidean, Manhattan (cityblock), or cosine distance.
+This metric determines the “raw” pairwise distances.

+- **Linkage**
+  The *linkage* method defines how to compute the distance between two clusters based on the pairwise distances of their members.
+Examples:
+  - **Single**: the distance between the closest pair of points (one from each cluster).
+  - **Complete**: the distance between the farthest pair of points.
+  - **Average**: the average of all pairwise distances.
+  - **Ward**: the merge that minimizes the increase in total within‑cluster variance.

 | Linkage Method        | How It Works                                                                                     | Intuition                                                                                       |
 |-----------------------|--------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|
 | **Single**            | Distance = minimum pairwise distance between points in the two clusters                         | “Friends‑of‑friends” – clusters join if any two points are close, yielding chain‑like clusters  |